- Affordable Connectivity Program

 - National Center on Accessible Educational Materials

-The National Center on Accessible Educational Materials provides resources and technical assistance for educators, parents, students, publishers, conversion houses, accessible media producers, and others interested in learning more about accessible educational materials (AEM) and implementing AEM and the National Instructional Materials Accessibility Standard (NIMAS).
+The National Center on Accessible Educational Materials (AEM) provides resources and technical assistance for educators, parents, students, publishers, conversion houses, accessible media producers, and others interested in learning more about accessible educational materials (AEM) and implementing AEM and the National Instructional Materials Accessibility Standard (NIMAS).

 - National Center on Deaf-Blindness